 2.2.
 NUCLEAR POWER PLANTS: OVERVIEW

 2.2.1.
 Status and performance of nuclear power plants

-In 2015, NPPs contributed approximately 14.1% to the gross electricity production, which corresponds to 91.8 TWh.
-The average availability of German nuclear power plants is shown in Table 9.
+In 2018, NPPs contributed approximately 11.8% to the gross electricity production, which corresponds to 76.0 TWh.
+The average availability of German NPPs is shown in Table 5C.

 In total, 46 research and training reactors were built and operated in Germany.
-At present, most research reactors are shut down or being decommissioned.
-Seven research facilities — three with a thermal power of more than 50 kWth and four small training reactors — are still in operation.
+At present, most research reactors are shut down or being decommissioned, though seven research facilities — three with a thermal power of more than 50 kW(th) and four small training reactors — are still in operation.

-TABLE 7: STATUS AND PERFORMANCE OF NUCLEAR POWER PLANTS (INCLUDING PROTOTYPE AND EXPERIMENTAL REACTORS) AS OF 31 DECEMBER 2015
+TABLE 5A.
+STATUS AND PERFORMANCE OF NUCLEAR POWER PLANTS (INCLUDING PROTOTYPE AND EXPERIMENTAL REACTORS)

 |AVR JUELICH||HTGR||13||Permanent Shutdown||AVR||BBK||1961-08-01||1966-08-16||1967-12-17||1969-05-19||1988-12-31|